aurora-opensource/streetscape.gl/website/README.md

 #### How to update

 - Go to [icomoon](https://icomoon.io/app/#/projects) projects page
-- Click `Import Project`, upload `styles/Streetscappe.json` file, then load the project
+- Click `Import Project`, upload `./Streetscappe.json` file, then load the project
 - Could import more icons, then select the icons and click `Generate Font` at the bottom.
-- Download the generated files and update `assets/` and `styles/` with associate ones.
+- Download the generated files and update with `fonts/` and `style.css` in `assets/`.